mmitk/image_resampler/README.md

 import imresample.resample

 adasyn = imresample.resample.oversampling_strategies.ADASYN() # create instance of resampler
-imresample.resample.resample_to_directory(adasyn, 'absolute/path/to/source/directory', 'absolute/path/to/target/directory') #resample image dataset and write into given targed directory
+imresample.resample.resample_to_directory(adasyn, 'absolute/path/to/source/directory', 'absolute/path/to/target/directory') #resample image dataset and write into given target directory
 ```
 Note:
 Source directory must have images into folders corresponding to their class/category.
 A folder for each class will be created